-In June 1931, Hoover addressed the growing problem of international debt, and he electrified the world by proposing a one-year moratorium on all payments on reparations and other intergovernmental debts.
-He rejected calls from the U.S. Chamber of Commerce and the National Civic Federation for restoring economic order through compulsory, private cartels.
+In June 1931, Hoover addressed the growing problem of international debt.
+In the interest of people and companies being able to buy things he electrified the world by proposing a one-year moratorium on all payments on reparations and other intergovernmental debts.
+He rejected calls from the US Chamber of Commerce and the National Civic Federation for restoring economic order through compulsory, private cartels.
 And he opposed a bill that would allow veterans to borrow against a pension fund, Hoover calling the bill a "breach of fundamental principle."

 During 1931, world trade and Europe's credit structure collapsed, deepening economic depressions in Austria, Germany and Scandinavia.
 Europeans began withdrawing loans, investments and gold from the United States.
 Hoping to end more withdrawal of funds and gold by Europeans, the Federal Reserve Board raised interest rates, making borrowing more difficult – a move that normally cools overheated economies but does not mend depressed economies.

-In Washington D.C., 3,000 Communists staged a "hunger march."
-In rural America farmers were joining together to prevent insurance companies from foreclosing their neighbors' farms.
-In the spring of 1932, 15 to 20,000 unemployed veterans camped out in a park in Washington D.C. demanding full payment of the bonus promised them for serving in World War I, and they were dispersed by the U.S. army.
+In Washington DC, 3,000 Communists staged a "hunger march."
+In rural America farmers were more focused on specifics.
+They joined together to prevent insurance companies from foreclosing their neighbors' farms.
+In the spring of 1932, 15 to 20,000 unemployed veterans camped out in a park in Washington D.C. demanding full payment of the bonus promised them for serving in World War I, and they were dispersed by the US army.

 In Europe, many were blaming the Depression on the United States for withdrawing loans even to sound European enterprises.
 And people blamed the United States for cutting back on imports and for failing as the world's leading creditor nation.